Updated: 31st August 2015

 Fear of heights?
 No worries, If I climbed Sigiriya Rock, then it can be done!

-The UNESCO world heritage site of Sigiriya is now the top most visited historic attraction in Sri Lanka.
+The world heritage site of Sigiriya is now the top most visited of Sri Lanka’s UNESCO attractions.
 But fear not, with tourism still to really kick off in Sri Lanka the crowds aren’t quite overloading it yet.

 Also known as Lion Rock, the area surrounding it has some fantastic, potentially pre-historic history.
 The rock itself is an archaeological treasure, it’s incredible to see such a historic example of city planning.